Three-Loop Gauge Beta Functions in Supersymmetric Theories with Exponential Higher Covariant Derivative Regularization: Preliminaries

 Beyond one loop, HCD ensures overall UV finiteness of integrals but leaves nontrivial finite remnants that depend on the explicit choice of regulator functions.
 In the HCD formalism these finite pieces are universally encoded in two constants~\cite{Kataev2013,Stepanyantz2020,Kazantsev2020,Haneychuk2022}:

-They first appear in two–loop anomalous dimensions and enter crucially in general three–loop $\beta$–functions.
-Different admissible regulator choices correspond to different values of $(A,B)$, reflecting the (finite) scheme dependence of higher–loop coefficients in renormalized schemes such as $\overline{\mathrm{DR}}$~\cite{Jack1996_1,Jack1996_2,Korneev2021}.
+The constants $A$ and $B$ first appear in the two-loop anomalous dimensions, see Eq.~\eqref{eq:gamma_HCD}, and enter crucially in general three-loop gauge $\beta$–functions derived within HCD \cite{Kazantsev2020,Haneychuk2022,Haneychuk2025}.
+Different admissible regulator choices correspond to different values of $(A,B)$, reflecting the finite scheme dependence of higher-loop coefficients in renormalized schemes such as $\overline{\mathrm{DR}}$~\cite{Jack1996_1,Jack1996_2,Korneev2021}.

 In this work we evaluate $A$ and $B$ explicitly for the exponential family

 which affords analytic control and strong UV suppression.
 The results,